 A few days before the interview you should test the computer, camera and any software that you've been asked to use.
 Make sure the picture is clear and the sound quality is good.
 It's also worth checking your internet connection and ensuring that nothing on the day will affect it.

 One of the most common interview methods, competency-based interviews are popular with recruiters as they enable employers to compare candidate's life-for-like.
-Find out how to prepare for this type of interview

 Competency-based interviews (also known as structured, behavioural or situational interviews) are designed to test one or more skills or competencies.
 The interviewer has a list of set questions (each focusing on a specific skill), and your answers will be compared to pre-determined criteria and marked accordingly.

 Competency interviews work on the principle that past behaviour is the best indicator of future performance.
 They can be used by employers across all sectors but are particularly favoured by large graduate recruiters, who may use them as part of an assessment centre.
+Competency-based may be the most common type of interview.

 They differ to normal or unstructured interviews, which tend to be more informal.
-In unstructured interviews recruiters often ask a set of random, open-ended questions relevant to the job, such as 'what can you do for the company?' to get an overall impression of who you are.
+In unstructured interviews, recruiters often ask a set of random, open-ended questions relevant to the job, such as 'what can you do for the company?' to get an overall impression of who you are.
 A competency-based interview is more systematic and each question targets a skill needed for the job.

 Key competencies regularly sought after by employers include: